Convex-Dev/convex-web/src/main/resources/markdown/articles/convex-whitepaper.md

 ### Consensus Algorithm

-Convex depends upon a consensus algorithm to ensure that everyone agrees on a single version of the truth - this is a precondition for any decentralised economic system that needs to enforce ownership of digital assets.
+Convex, like other decentralised systems, depends upon a consensus algorithm to ensure that everyone agrees on a single version of the truth - this is a precondition for any decentralised economic system that needs to enforce ownership of digital assets.

+The algorithm operates using a variant of a **Conflict-free Replicated Data Type** (CRDT), which can be proven to converge to consensus through a few rounds of random gossip between Peers.

-The Convex consensus algorithm makes use of **Delegated Proof of Stake**.
+The Convex consensus algorithm makes use of **Proof of Stake**, a mechanism by which peers are required to deposit an economically significant stake to ensure their good behaviour and be granted participation rights in the consensus protocol.
 This avoids the wasteful use of resources and energy that plagues systems based on "Proof of Work".
 As well as offering substantially improved performance, this means that Convex presents an environmentally friendly alternative to previous models such as Bitcoin or Ethereum.

-The algorithm operates using a variant of a **Conflict-free Replicated Data Type** (CRDT), which can be proven to converge to consensus through a few rounds of random gossip between Peers.

 ### Execution Engine